 Research shows that men are less likely to speak openly about their emotional wellbeing; it's thought that this may be due to societal and gender stereotypes and expectations.
 It's becoming more commonly heard in recent times, but it really is 'OK not to be OK.'

 Men should feel safe to speak out and seek support and be confident that they won't be judged or perceived differently for doing so.

-Approximately one in eight men in the UK are thought to have a common mental health condition such as depression, anxiety or obsessive compulsive disorder (OCD) with over one-third of men reporting having experienced mental health problems at some point in their lives.
+Approximately one in eight men in the UK are thought to have a common mental health condition such as depression, anxiety or obsessive compulsive disorder (OCD), with over a third of men reporting having experienced mental health problems at some point in their lives.

 Men are more likely to become alcohol addicted than women and reduced mental health can be a trigger for unhealthy behaviours; men are more likely to use potentially harmful coping mechanisms, which could potentially lead to addiction.
-Common symptoms of reduced mental health in men can include: